LouisaSchmitz/FSE-Gruppe3/README.md

 - As a test manager I want to crud user stories for testing.
 - As a test manager I want to crud test cases for user stories.
 - As a test manager I want to set user stories to ‘ready for test’.
-    -Given a user story with at least one test case.
+    - Given a user story with at least one test case.
 When the test manager sets a user story as ‘ready for test’, all test cases attached to user story will be set to ‘ready for test’.
 - As a tester I want to see test cases in state ‘ready for test’.
 - As a tester I want to log test executions.